Flushing, Michigan: History

 The earliest known inhabitants of Flushing were the Sauk Indians.
 Evidence suggesting that the second battle of Skull Island was fought in Flushing, including mass burial mounds, were found along the Flint river near the Bailey farm; now the present day Flushing Valley Golf Club.
 Mounds were observed in 1833 or 1834 and about 20 mounds in total.

 In 1835, Charles Seymour Sr. from New York state came to the Flushing area after purchasing land there.
 He formed a partnership with Horace Jerome in 1836 who had purchased water rights in the vicinity.
 In their partnership, Seymour would provide pine timber while Jerome would build a mill.
 The saw mill was operational in the summer of 1837.
 Jerome left Flushing after his wildcat bank, the Flint Rapids Bank, failed in 1838.
 A village plat on sections 26 and 27, bearing the name of Flushing and named after the township in which it was located, was laid out December 3, 1840 by Charles Seymour Sr. In 1843 Charles sold out to his brother James Seymour.
 James then made an additional plat, 31, in 1847.

 in 1850, a flat-bottomed boat established early transportation between Flint and Flushing.

+On January 10, 1868, a Masonic Lodge, Flushing Lodge No. 223 F. & A. M., was chartered by the Grand Lodge of Free and Accepted Masons of the State of Michigan.

 On July 30, 1873, village women formed the Flushing Ladies' Association.

 In 1874, a subscription private fire department, the Wolverine Fire Company, was formed with 35 members and Arza N. Niles as first chief engineer.
 Wolverine paid for a small engine designed by Captain Haas of Flint of his own design and patent.

-Flushing was incorporated as a village on March 21, 1877 with its first election held on May 8, 1877.
+Flushing was incorporated as a village on March 21, 1877, with its first election held on May 8, 1877.
 Oscar F. Clarke was elected as the first village president.
 After incorporation, the fire company turned over its equipment to the village.
 In 1878, the Haas engine was instrument in containing a major fire in the business district to just a saloon and hotel.

-The Flushing Patrol, the village's first professional newspaper, was founded on October 18, 1878 by D. C. Ashmun.
+The Flushing Patrol, the village's first professional newspaper, was founded on October 18, 1878, by D. C. Ashmun.
 In 1880 the paper sold for $1.50 per year.